genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/30_DataSource.md

 ![image](/images/daconstruct.PNG)

-To validate that the data action works properly, within the data action we just imported, we will navigate to Setup > Test, enter in fake information for every field **except ANI** where we will enter in the ANI we provided (1234) for our blank row entry and select **Run Action**.
-If the action returns green/successful, we can navigate back to our data table and see these updates to that row, however at this point we should be able to **Save & Publish** our data action.
+To validate that the data action works properly, within the data action we just imported, we will navigate to Setup > Test, enter in fake information for every field **except ANI** where we will enter in the ANI we provided (1234) for our blank row entry, as well as the **DataTableID** where we will input the data table GUID we've saved.
+Select **Run Action**, if the action returns green/successful, we can navigate back to our data table and see these updates to that row, however at this point we should be able to **Save & Publish** our data action.

 ![image](/images/DAtest.PNG)